When a young woman is called home by her mother, she finds more than expected.

 Hands on knees, she stared down the valley.
 Her father was right.
-There was something there and it wasn’t water.
+There was something, and it wasn’t water.
 A downed plane?
 A chopper maybe?
 That would certainly explain the damage… and the fire.

 Sam straightened and faced her father.
 “Okay.
-There’s definitely something there.
+There’s definitely something.
 If you’d like, I’ll go see what it is.”

-His face shown with delight.
+His face shown.
 “I knew it!”
 He clapped his hands with a loud pop.
-“You seen it didn’t cha, you seen the ship.”
+“You seen it didn’t cha?
+You seen the ship.”

 “All I saw was something metallic,” Sam admitted.
 “Maybe a plane.
 Could be a weather balloon.”